Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * ListView - fix for a bug where locking a control inside a ListView caused the ListView to be locked instead of the control
 * TileView - Fix for a bug where the visible/invisible function didn't work and led to an error message
 * TileView - Fix for a bug where locking a control inside a TileView caused the ListView to be locked instead of the control
-* Circular-Gauge - fix for a bug where the control disappeared
+* Circular Gauge - fix for a bug where the control disappeared
-* Linear-Gauge - fix for a bug where the control disappeared
+* Linear Gauge - fix for a bug where the control disappeared
 * **General**
 * Color scheme for color selection revised
 * [Certificate Manager](/administration/en-certificates.html) revised